-LIGHT – These orchids don’t need a great amount of light.
+Phalaenopsis orchids don’t need a great amount of light.
 They really prefer a more shaded condition.
 Always filtered light – NEVER direct sunlight.
-If too much light is provided leaves will turn reddish or yellow-green.
+If too much light is provided, leaves will turn reddish or yellow-green.
 A medium green color indicates a good light level.

-WATER – Keep phalaenopsis slightly damp at all times.
+Keep phalaenopsis orchids slightly damp at all times.
 These plants have no way to store water and therefore should not be allowed to dry out.
-It is important to water with tepid water and only in the morning so the leaves have a chance to dry out before night.
-If water is left in the crown of the leaves, a rot may develop so dry the crown before nightfall.
+It is important to water with tepid water and only in the morning, so the leaves have a chance to dry out before night.
+If water is left in the leaves’ crown, a rot may develop, so dry the crown before nightfall.

-FERTILIZER – During growth periods, a 30-10-10 formulation should be used if growing in bark and a balanced formulation if other media is used.
+During growth periods, a 30-10-10 formulation should be used if growing in the bark and a balanced formulation if other media is used.
 Do not feed during the winter months.

 Repot your phalaenopsis orchids about once a year as it seems to like being repotted, and it seems to encourage new growth.
 Many times the oldest leaf will die after repotting.
 It is a common occurrence.
 Most phalaenopsis will only have 3-5 leaves on the plant at one time.
 Making sure the air movement is essential to growing all orchids.
 Remember that they live in the tops of trees.
 This also helps the flowers to last for a longer period of time in pristine condition.

 OTHER ORCHID SUGGESTIONS

 CYMBIDIUM ORCHIDS – Cymbidium flowers last for several months, and they typically bloom early in the year to brighten a winter day.
 They are hardy enough to withstand a few degrees of frost.
 Cymbidiums are grown outdoors in many parts of the country.
 Cymbidium orchids have an oriental look with their grass-like leaves and the flowers high above the foliage.
 Flowers have excellent, lasting qualities and come in every color but blue.